jazzq11/jazzq11/README.md

 ### Hi, I’m Muhammad Jazib

 I’m a passionate Graduate Wireless Research Scientist with a strong foundation in Electronics and Telecommunication.
-I have a keen interest in incorporating Deep Learning with concepts of Wireless Communication and Embedded Systems.
+I have a keen interest in incorporating Deep Learning with concepts of Wireless Communication and IoT.
 I’m always looking to collaborate on topics related to:

 - Internet of Things (IoT)
 - Cyber-Physical Systems (CPS)